 This last paraphernalia penalty (random testing) is usually reserved for an accused citizen with a history of prior possession of drug offenses.
 As with all misdemeanor offenses, jail time of up to 12 months can be assessed, but this is typically reserved for offenders who have been through the criminal justice system several times on drug or paraphernalia crimes.

 Hire a Criminal Attorney with Excellent Lawyer Ratings

 Cory Yager is an ex-cop with nearly a decade serving as a police officer.
 As a police officer, Mr. Yager issued thousands of tickets and made over 1,000 arrests, including for drug possession and drug paraphernalia charges.
 He and his two law partners, Bubba Head and Larry Kohn are all specialists in criminal defense and are published legal book authors.

 Collectively, these three Atlanta attorneys bring over 70 years of defending drug and alcohol cases to the table.
 All are Georgia Super Lawyers.
 All have very high attorney ratings.
 Plus, our law office offers a FREE lawyer consultation, and attorney fee payment plans.
-Call NOW, to our 24-hour number: 404-567-5515.
+Call us NOW, our attorneys are available 24-hours, 7 days a week: (404) 567-5515.